I Am Sober is a free app that helps you get some control back in your life.

 Marijuana and Sleep

-Not only is marijuana one of the most widely used drugs across the United States, but more and more states are starting to legalize the substance.
+Marijuana is the most widely used illicit drugs across the United States.
+More and more states are starting to legalize marijuana.
 While over 50% of American adults say that they have tried marijuana at least once in their lives, 35 million smoke at least once per month.
-With so many people smoking marijuana these days, you would think that there would be accurate information about the substance.
+With so many people smoking marijuana these days, you would think that there would be accurate information about marijuana.
 However, this isn’t always the case.
 It’s true that more research is being done into marijuana, but one of the largest stereotypes remains: that marijuana helps you sleep.

 How does marijuana affect my sleep?

 Research has shown that long-time marijuana use can lead to insomnia.
 For many weed-smokers, this is the opposite of the desired effect.
 It’s true that sometimes, marijuana can make your body feel relaxed and even drowsy.
 However, research has shown that those who smoke marijuana daily have much higher rates of insomnia than those who don’t smoke at all.
-While there is not definitive proof of why marijuana increases insomnia, experts think that it may have to do with the links between marijuana and anxiety, which we talk about here.
+We don’t know exactly why marijuana increases insomnia, some experts think that it may have to do with the links between marijuana and anxiety.

 How does marijuana affect the different stages of sleep?

 Marijuana effects each sleep stage.
 Sleep experts categorize sleep as having either 4 or 5 stages.
-In one categorization, there are five stages of sleep: stage 1, stage 2, stage 3, stage 4 (Stages 3 and 4 are deep sleep), and stage 5 (REM sleep).
+In one categorization, there are five stages of sleep: stage 1, stage 2, stage 3, stage 4 (Stages 3 and 4 are deep sleep), and stage 5 (Rapid Eye Movement, or REM sleep).
 The first four sleep stages are referred to as non-rapid eye movement (NREM) sleep.
-Sleep is light during the first two stages, starts to get deeper in stage 3, is deep in stage 4.
+Sleep is lightest during stage one sleep.
+It deepens in stage 2.
+It gets even deeper in stage 3, and is deepest in stage 4.
 Although we dream to some extent in the first four stages of sleep, our most vivid dreams are during stage 5, or REM sleep.
 During REM sleep, our heart rate goes up, and our body is paralyzed.

-Marijuana tends to have a positive impact on stage 1 and stage 4 sleep in some people because marijuana can help the body relax and fall asleep easily.
+Marijuana can have a positive impact on stage 1 and stage 4 sleep in some people because marijuana can help the body relax and fall asleep easily.
 While marijuana doesn’t seem to have any impact on stage 2 sleep, it can be beneficial to stage 3 and stage 4 sleep.
-This is because, during these phases of deep sleep, the body is likely still at ease do to the marijuana- unless it causes anxiety.
+This is because, during these phases of deep sleep, the body is likely still at ease due to the marijuana (unless marijuana causes anxiety).
 However, the real problem comes in REM sleep.
 During this sleep phase, marijuana can have disastrous effects.

 How does marijuana affect my dreaming?